We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 Still, one would maybe tell me like, “a big challenge you had in your career,” or it could be, “tell me a big milestone that you were proud of in your career,” and it depends obviously what career they’re in and what they’re sometimes doing.
 Just taking one point in their journey and another point in their journey and I will ask, “how did you get from here to there” And they can’t say ‘yep.”
 So, it makes them tell a story, but there are definite ways to create a dialogue.
 I find that if you direct them to a particular point in time, it allows them to visualize it.
 So, it kind of goes into research, whereas if you have their “About” page or LinkedIn page up, you could say, Why did you get your p?
 Why did you.
 The other day, I also had someone.
 They did computer science for five years, and then they were an agency owner; I’m like, “why did you do computer science?”
 And they went into this whole story.
 So, those are some tips I use to talk about the art and science of getting content.
 I like drawing content out of people.

-So, tell us a bit of the benefit of hiring Rise25 as opposed to doing it myself?
+So, tell us a bit of the benefit of hiring Rise25 instead of doing it myself?

 Yeah.
 I would agree.
 We tend to tell our folks that.
 Why did you launch your business, and now they’ll go into why.
 And very rarely did they tell us it was they wanted to do digital marketing or because they tried to figure out how to rank on Google.
 That’s not why they launched their business.